 So far, so good for ExpressVPN, but are streaming and torrent downloading the icing on the cake?
-Well, it really is.
+Well, it is.
 Let's start.
 ExpressVPN unblocks most services you will throw at it.

-- Netflix: ExpressVPN for Netflix is outstanding, and it can unlock a ton of regional libraries, including the US, UK, Canada, Japan, Singapore, Switzerland.
+- Netflix: ExpressVPN for Netflix is outstanding, and it can unlock a ton of regional libraries, including the US, UK, Canada, Japan, Singapore, and Switzerland.
 Australia, Germany

 - Amazon Prime Video US